Menu

 While drivers over the age of 21 can legally purchase marijuana, it is still illegal to drive if you are under the influence of this substance as well as others.
 During 2014, 123 drivers who were involved in fatal accidents on Colorado roadways were found to be under the influence of drugs, 84 of them under the influence of marijuana.

 These statistics show that Colorado law enforcement takes drugged driving very seriously.
-In the case of marijuana, Colorado has mandated that drivers who have a THC (tetrahydrocannabinol) level of five nanograms may be charged with drugged driving; specifically, DUI-D.
+In the case of marijuana, Colorado has mandated that drivers with a THC (tetrahydrocannabinol) level of five nanograms may face charges related to drugged driving, specifically DUI-D. It’s crucial for individuals facing such charges to seek legal counsel from an experienced drug crime lawyer to navigate the complexities of the legal system and mount a robust defense.

 There is no difference in the penalties for driving under the influence of marijuana (or other drugs) and driving under the influence of alcohol.
 It is important to speak with a criminal defense attorney immediately if you have been charged under the Colorado DUI with marijuana statutes defined under Co.
 Rev. Stat.
 Ann. § 42-2-124 to 127.